 - Timing of testing

-- The factors associated with receiving testing such as age, sex, ethnicity, geographic location, insurance type, and treatment in a community versus academic clinic
+- The factors associated with receiving biomarker testing such as age, sex, ethnicity, geographic location, insurance type, and treatment in a community versus an academic clinic

 - FISH (fluorescence in situ hybridization)

 - High-risk markers included: Unmutated IgHV, deletion of chromosomes 11q, and 17p, as well as CD38 present.

 - The majority, 92%, of patients received treatment in community practice settings.
 Of these, 51% had commercial insurance, while the rest had government or other coverage.

 - More than HALF did NOT receive biomarker testing at all.
 Of those who did receive biomarker testing, 99% had it performed prior to treatment.

 - Of those with the high-risk biomarkers del(17p), 26.4% received chemotherapy that was almost certainly of no value (but was still toxic) instead of newer and better treatment options such as ibrutinib, acalabrutinib, or venetoclax.

 - This was also true in 39.8% of those who were not tested, which is tragic and unforgivable.

 - Sub-optimal biomarker testing was more common in the vulnerable or high-risk groups.

 All patients with CLL / SLL must have appropriate biomarker testing prior to deciding upon any treatment option to understand their prognosis and available treatment options that will be effective for their disease subtype.
 Sadly, this is still not happening.